-In the last 20 years, infantry troops deployed in every type of conventional and asymmetric conflict have also come to depend on their night vision goggles to stay ahead of the action and keep themselves safe.
-But most night vision goggles on the market today quickly become uncomfortable to use, causing eye and neck strain that add to the considerable stress and fatigue of a night mission in hostile territory.
+On the field, night vision goggles are strategic equipment either for conventional or specialized forces.
+But most night vision goggles on the market quickly become uncomfortable to use, causing eye and neck strains that add to the considerable stress of a night mission in hostile environment.

-Over the years, Thales has worked with successive generations of operational users and harnessed the latest advances in light intensification technology to bring featherweight, ultra-compact goggles within reach of each and every infantry soldier who needs to operate at night.
+Over the years, Thales has worked with successive generations of operational users and harnessed the latest advances in light intensification technology to offer every fighter the best compromise between ergonomics, performance and robustness.

 Night vision goggles typically use an image intensifier to amplify natural ambient light from the moon and the stars to create an image that can be seen with the human eye or detected by digital image sensors.
 A built-in infrared illuminator enables users to operate effectively on cloudy nights or in the total darkness of a basement or blacked-out building.